EmmanuelUgo/sliced_shiny_app/README.md

 # Sliced - A Shiny Application
-A simple Shiny Application using the tidy tuesday data week https://anuelugo.shinyapps.io/sliced/
+A simple Shiny Application using the tidy tuesday data week <br>
+https://anuelugo.shinyapps.io/sliced/